Skip to main content

 Introduction

-Contamination can occur at different stages of the value chain, and bacterial pathogens increase during raw milk transport.
+Contamination can occur at different stages of the value chain, and bacterial pathogens increase during raw milk transport and storage.
 In the case of ergo, raw milk is used by informal processors to ferment it for consumption.
 Over 80 milk outlet owners in Addis Ababa and Ethiopia have been trained to produce probiotic yogurt as a safer alternative to ergo.

 Project Goal and Objectives